The World’s most prestige Skirace

 When the first Hahnenkamm race was held in Kitzbühel in 1931, no one could have even imagined that it would lay the foundation for one of the world's biggest winter sports events.
 Over the decades, both the downhill on the Streif and the slalom on the Ganslernhang have developed into classics in the Ski World Cup.
 For many athletes, a victory on one of the two tradition-rich slopes is tantamount to an Olympic victory.

-Things get really serious on January 19th, when the first downhill race - the Kitzbühel Downhill - starts on the Streif.
-The second downhill, the Hahnenkamm Downhill, will follow the next day - on the same course - and the slalom on the Ganslernhang on January 22th.
+Things get really serious on January 24th when the Super-G starts on the Streif.
+The classic Hahnenkamm downhill follows the next day.
+The legendary slalom on the Ganslern slope takes place on January 26.

-Tickets are only available in advance, there is no sale on location.
-Children - 2009 and younger - have free entry, a youth ticket costs EUR 15.00 - per race - and an adult ticket is available for EUR 30.00.
+Tickets are only available in advance, there is no sale on site.
+Children - 2007 and younger - have free entry, and an adult tickets are available from EUR 35.00.

 Grandstand, zone and group tickets can only be requested via the Kitzbühel Ski Club ticket office at the mail address ticket@hahnenkamm.com